 Car-free adventures aroundBrightonEast Sussex

-Between the South Downs and the sea, Brighton is beautifully located.
+Between the South Downs and the sea, Brighton is great for a staycation in any season, especially if you avoid the jam-packed summer months.
 Stroll through the characterful narrow shopping lanes or stride through the hills.
-Winter is a great time to see murmurations of starlings over Brighton's atmospherically skeletal West Pier.
-You can spend days just wandering happily around Brighton's sights, but for those who have already seen it, done it and bought the patchwork t-shirt, here are some ideas too for trips to take you further afield, using Brighton's first rate public transport.
+Autumn, winter and early spring are the times to see starling murmurations over Brighton's atmospherically skeletal West Pier.
+You can spend a happy weekend or several days just wandering around Brighton's sights - scroll to the bottom for a few places to stay.
+And, for those who have already seen it, done it and bought the patchwork t-shirt, there are also some ideas for trips to take you further afield, using Brighton's first rate public transport.

 1. Walk down to the sea

 A city for all seasons, Brighton isn’t just for summer, when the beach is packed and the Lanes are heaving.
 A frosty winter hike over the South Downs, a spring stroll along the pebbles or through bluebell woods can be just as rewarding.
 Brighton’s blue and bronze seafront is just fifteen minutes on foot, downhill from the railway station.
 There are buses too, but it’s a lovely walk down colourful pedestrianised streets, past the museum and pavilion and through the Lanes, a historic maze of alleyways lined with shops and cafés.
 See the map below for a good walking route.

 - Brighton railway station has regular direct Thameslink trains from London Blackfriars, St Pancras, Bedford and Cambridge plus Southern Trains from Victoria (about 65 minutes).

 - Brighton Museum, right opposite the iconic pavilion, has some fabulous collections of decorative arts and gay culture.